Sunspension/VKPinCodeView/README.md

 ### Manually

-Just copy and paste Source folder to you project.
+Just copy and paste Source folder into your project.

 ## Minimal Setup